clarabenito/Projeto-Individual-1B/template-PI-WAD.md

 ![Ana Paula Souza](assets/ana-paula.jpg)

-*FIGURA 1- This person do not exist*
+*FIGURA x- This person do not exist*

 **Idade:** 34 anos